 Emus are large Australian birds from the ratite family.
-They are naturally inquisitive, and when hand-reared they are generally friendly and will come to be stroked and handled.
+They are naturally inquisitive, and when hand-reared they are generally friendly and will come to be stroked and fed.
 Despite common myths, emus are no more dangerous than alpacas or 'traditional' farm animals of similar size.
 Unlike ostriches and cassowaries, they are not aggressive and do not require a Dangerous Wild Animal licence in the UK.
 Owners should of course be aware that adults with young (in this case, it is the male who incubates the eggs and cares for the chicks) can be protective, and that any big animal that is frightened, trapped, or in pain can inadvertently injure someone trying to help it.

 Odette learning about food and water